MicrosoftDocs/ATADocs/ATPDocs/suspicious-activity-guide.md

 **Investigation**

 1. Click the **Download details** button to view the full list of IP addresses involved.
 Does the IP address of one or both computers belong to a subnet that is allocated from an undersized DHCP pool, for example, VPN or WiFi?
 Is the IP address shared?
 For example, by a NAT device?
-Are one or more of the source IP addresses not being resolved by the sensor? (this could an indication that the proper ports from the sensor to the devices are not properly opened.)
+Are one or more of the source IP addresses not being resolved by the sensor? (this could indicate that the proper ports from the sensor to the devices are not properly opened.)
 If the answer to any of these questions is yes, then it is a false positive.

 2. Is there a custom application that forwards tickets on behalf of users?
 If so, it is a benign true positive.